eikek/sharry/modules/microsite/docs/doc/configure.md

 ## Logging

-By default, sharry logs to stdout.
-This works well, when managed by systemd or other inits.
-Logging can be configured with two settings in the config file:
+Sharry logs to stdout.
+This works well, when managed by systemd or similar tools.
+Logging can be configured with these settings in the config file:

 - `logging.minimum-level` specifies the log level to control the verbosity.
 Levels are ordered from: *Trace*, *Debug*, *Info*, *Warn*